 I gravitate toward hut-to-hut routes — multi-day treks where you carry a light pack and sleep in mountain refuges along the way.
 No tent, no stove, just you and the trail.
 It's the style of hiking that suits me most: challenging enough to be meaningful, comfortable enough to enjoy the journey.

 I hike solo.
 Not because I'm antisocial — quite the opposite.
 Solo hiking teaches you something about yourself that hiking in a group doesn't.
 And you meet more people on the trail when you're alone.
+That said, I'm not opposed to group hikes — in fact, I did the Alta Via 1 with a small guided group, and it was a great experience.

 Why this site

 When I started hiking serious routes, I noticed something: the outdoor space didn't have many faces that looked like mine.
-Latinos love the outdoors — we just don't always see ourselves represented in this world.
+Latins love the outdoors — we just don't always see ourselves represented in this world.

 ¡Bienvenidos! a todos. ¡Vamos!